-If you or your baby was injured in a Texas car crash that was not your fault, you need an experienced car accident attorney to demand fair compensation from the at-fault driver.
+If you or your baby were injured in a Texas car crash that was not your fault, you need an experienced Houston car accident attorney to demand fair compensation from the at-fault driver.

 Potential Car Crash Injuries for Expectant Mothers

 In addition to the injuries commonly suffered by all car crash victims, the conditions below are frequently sustained by pregnant women, in particular:

 Half of traumatic injuries to pregnant motorists or vehicle passengers involve placental abruptions.
 When the placenta is detached from the uterine wall as a result of a car crash, blood flow to the fetus is cut off, and the lives of both mother and child are threatened.

 When an expectant mother goes into shock after a car wreck, her body reacts by rerouting blood from the uterus to other organs in order to keep the mother alive.
 Fetal mortality results in more than three-quarters of such cases.

 Contact with a steering wheel, seat belt, or dashboard during a crash can cause an expectant mother’s uterus to rupture.
 If it does, fetal death is almost always the result.

 Cuts or lacerations suffered in a car wreck can lead to a loss of blood, which is especially dangerous in the case of a pregnant woman.
 Other common car accident injuries can bring on premature labor and delivery or cause a miscarriage.